Traditional Working Farm at Llanerchaeron

 Self-sufficiency was at the heart of Llanerchaeron when the property was first commissioned, which is evident in the design of the courtyards and in particular the service courtyard.
 The farm was no exception with the stockyard perfectly designed to house and rear the livestock to supply the estate with beef, milk, lamb and pork as well as cereal crops.

-The only in-hand National Trust farm in South Wales
+The only in-hand National Trust farm in Mid Wales

-Since the estate was left to The National Trust in 1989, the farm has been managed by Llanerchaeron staff and not tenanted out, making it the only in-hand National Trust farm in Wales.
-Agriculture is of great importance to the Trust, it’s our main land use spanning 200,000 hectares ‘for the purposes of promoting permanent preservation for the benefit of the nation’.
-The Trust’s vision for agriculture is an industry that delivers an adequate supply of wholesome, marketable food, environmental quality, biodiversity, valued landscapes, historic features, cultural and social benefits as well as providing access and information to the public, caring for resources such as soil, air and water and minimising the use of non-renewable resources.
+Since the estate was left to The National Trust in 1989, the farm has been managed by Llanerchaeron staff and not tenanted out, making it the only in-hand National Trust farm in Mid-Wales.
+Farming is of great importance to the Trust - it’s our main land use spanning 200,000 hectares ‘for the purposes of promoting permanent preservation for the benefit of the nation’.
+The Trust’s vision for food and farming is for a sustainable food system that supports people, animals, the environment and local economies.
+We believe that farming and nature go hand in hand - the two depend on each other.

 A working farm